 However, determining if your misdiagnosis was caused by medical malpractice can be difficult because not all scenarios meet the requirements for a malpractice claim.
-Our experienced team of medical negligence attorneys can help you determine if you have a case.
+Our experienced medical malpractice attorneys in New Jersey can help you determine if you have a case.

 Some of the main elements we look for when determining if you have grounds for a malpractice lawsuit include:

 Misdiagnosis can include a variety of situations in which a medical condition, illness or injury is incorrectly diagnosed, including: